Akinkunmi100/PLP_Academy/README.md

-Introduction to Github from PLP_Academy
+Introduction to GitHub from PLP_Academy is what I'm currently working with.